Two Handed Medieval Sword

-From the 14th C. onwards, the sword began to be used not just as a battlefield weapon, but as a civilian weapon as well.
-Starting in Germany and then Italy, sword masters such as Johannes Liechtenauer (late 14thc) and Fiore dei Liberi (c.1340-1420) trained students in the use of the sword, not on the battlefield but in the judicial duel against unarmoured and armoured opponents.
+From the 14th C. onward, the sword began to be used not just as a battlefield weapon, but as a civilian weapon as well.
+Starting in Germany and then Italy, sword masters such as Johannes Liechtenauer (late 14thc) and Fiore dei Liberi (c.1340-1420) trained students in the use of the sword, not on the battlefield but in the judicial duel against unarmored and armored opponents.
 With the type XVIII and its sub-types,.
-We see the development of a true cut-and-thurst sword and one of the most successful sword types in Europe.
-In a period where art, status and functionality was of prime importance, the XVIIIb gothic sword was a coveted weapon of war and social status.
+We see the development of a true cut-and-thrust sword and one of the most successful sword types in Europe.
+In a period where art, status and functionality was of prime importance, the XVIIIb Gothic sword was a coveted weapon of war and social status.

 The simple, yet elegant simplistic geometry of the sword reflects the Gothic artistic revival that not only inspired blade smiths and armorers but also architects and painters of the period.
 The deeply hollow ground blade and clean hexagonal guard and fishtail pommel reflect this artistic revival.
 Swords during this period were not only exceptionally engineered to precisely perform their primary function, but also reflected the artistic patterns and influences from the gothic architectural structures of the time.
 Typically, the pommels on the two handed swords of this period tended to be flaring or fluted in shape, and less pronounced then their earlier rounded or globular pommels.
 More artistic flare was given to each part of the sword, while preserving important functional characteristics of the hilt.
 Hence, the Two Handed medieval type XVIIIb longswords were not merely weapons of war, but beautifully crafted artistic pieces in their own right.